KBTMPL/ffmpeg2obj/README.md

   --pix-fmt PIX_FMT     pix fmt for transcoding of the media files -l LANGS, --languages LANGS
-                        selected languages transcoding of the media files, all keeps every track --width TARGET_WIDTH  target width for the media files to be transcoded --resize              scale input files to height x width --concat              concatenates files within same directory
+                        selected languages transcoding of the media files, all keeps every track -ll, --loose-languages
+                        prevents ffmpeg failures if media to be transcoded lack requested languages --width TARGET_WIDTH  target width for the media files to be transcoded --resize              scale input files to height x width --concat              concatenates files within same directory